-As per US National Library of Medicine, approximately 10 – 20% people are experiencing acid reflux or heart burn at least once in a week.
-(1) Most of the people depend on antacids to get relief from acid reflux.
-But do you known that they actually worsen the problem?
+According to the US National Library of Medicine, approximately 10 to 20% people are experiencing acid reflux or heartburn at least once a week.
+(1)

 Real Facts and Root Cause of Acid Reflux

 You don’t necessarily need to have more amounts of stomach acid to get an acid reflux.
-Any amount of stomach acid crawling into esophagus and lead to heartburn as it doesn’t have protective lining like stomach to protect it from the acid.
+Any amount of stomach acid crawling into the esophagus can lead to heartburn as the esophagus doesn’t have a protective lining like stomach to shield it from the acid.

 Now, you might be thinking – If antacids are not good then why do they provide relief from acid reflux?

 Here’s the explanation: antacids provide temporary relief by neutralizing the acid amount in the stomach.
-But the truth is – Reflux of acid in esophagus is just a symptom of underlying problem.
+But the truth is – reflux of acid in esophagus is just a symptom of an underlying problem.

-Unfortunately antacids are not capable of addressing it, thus you get recurrent acid refluxes once you stop it.
-With regular usage of antacids, you will neutralize the stomach acid to an unpleasing level that leads to other problems like improper digestion, bloating and others.
+Unfortunately antacids are not capable of addressing it, thus you get recurrent acid refluxes once you stop taking them.
+With regular usage of antacids, you will neutralize the stomach acid to an undesirable level that leads to other problems like improper digestion, bloating, and others.

 If LES doesn’t work properly, no matter of how less acid our stomach has, it will crawl into esophagus causing the problem.